 Once an IFA has been made, it is the employer’s responsibility to ensure that a copy of the IFA is given to the employee.

 The employer must also keep a copy with the employee’s employment records.

+RECORDS

+Apart from the IFA being kept as a record, you must keep actual time records of when the employee started work, when they took a break and when they finished work.
+Keeping a copy of the roster does not discharge this obligation.